Prof. Maggie Snowling

 Our research aims to understand the causes of children’s learning difficulties and to develop interventions to ameliorate them.
 A primary focus is dyslexia and the impact of oral language difficulties on educational attainments.

-Our research focuses on the interface between spoken and written language development and aims to understand both the typical and atypical development of reading.
+We focus on the interface between spoken and written language development and aims to understand both the typical and atypical development of reading.
 Current projects address three questions:

 (i) The development of children at high risk of dyslexia (either because they have an affected parent or because they have specific language impairment) from age 3 ½ to 9 years.
 The primary questions concern the cognitive risk factors observed in the families of these children and their literacy outcomes.